Fricative

 A fricative is a consonant produced by forcing air through a narrow channel made by placing two articulators close together.
 These may be the lower lip against the upper teeth, in the case of [f]; the back of the tongue against the soft palate in the case of German [x] (the final consonant of Bach); or the side of the tongue against the molars, in the case of Welsh [ɬ] (appearing twice in the name Llanelli).
 This turbulent airflow is called frication.

 A particular subset of fricatives are the sibilants.
 When forming a sibilant, one still is forcing air through a narrow channel, but in addition, the tongue is curled lengthwise to direct the air over the edge of the teeth.
 English [s], [z], [ʃ], and [ʒ] are examples of sibilants.

-The usage of two other terms is less standardized: "Spirant" is an older term for fricatives used by some American and European phoneticians and phonologists.
+The usage of two other terms is less standardized: "Spirant" is an older term for fricatives used by some American and European phoneticians and phonologists for non-sibilant fricatives.
 "Strident" could mean just "sibilant", but some authors include also labiodental and uvular fricatives in the class.